paulmelis/opencv-camera-calibration/README.md

 By setting the physical sensor size of the 60D camera used with the `-S` option the FOV and focal length can be computed in physical units (instead of only in pixels, as given by the camera matrix).
+The derived focal length is 25.2mm, which is pretty close to the actual 24mm of the lens.

 The `calib.json` file will contain all the computed calibration parameters, plus the transformation computed for each image (`chessboard_orientations`).